Breast cancer is the most common cancer in women, and the second most common cause of death from cancer, after lung cancer.

-- This is rare, although you should warn all women prescribed tamoxifen to be watchful of vaginal bleeding and report symptoms immediately.
+- Increased risk of endometrial cancer – warn all women prescribed tamoxifen to be watchful of vaginal bleeding and report symptoms immediately.

-- Cardiovascular – Slight increase on the risk of DVT, Increased risk of fatty liver
+- Cardiovascular – Slight increase on the risk of VTE (venous thromboembolism), increased risk of fatty liver

 - CNS – Some evidence to suggest reduced cognition

 - Second line agents for oestrogen suppression

 - Newer than tamoxifen, and sometimes better tolerated.
 Again, only suitable for women with oestrogen receptor positive disease.